emmashonty/alx-low_level_programming/0x1E-search_algorithms/README.md

     size_t index;
     struct listint_s *next;
 } listint_t;
 ```
 Write a function that searches for a value in a sorted list of integers using the Jump search algorithm.

--   Prototype : `listint_t *jump_list(listint_t *list, size_t size, int value);`
+* Prototype : listint_t *jump_list(listint_t *list, size_t size, int value);
--   Where `list` is a pointer to the head of the list to search in
+* Where list is a pointer to the head of the list to search in
--   `size` is the number of nodes in `list`
+* size is the number of nodes in list
--   And `value` is the value to search for
+* And value is the value to search for
--   Your function must return a pointer to the first node where `value` is located
+* Your function must return a pointer to the first node where value is located
--   You can assume that `list` will be sorted in ascending order
+* You can assume that list will be sorted in ascending order
--   If `value` is not present in `head` or if `head` is `NULL`, your function must return `NULL`
+* If value is not present in head or if head is NULL, your function must return NULL
--   You have to use the square root of the size of the list as the jump step.
+* You have to use the square root of the size of the list as the jump step.
--   You can use the `sqrt()` function included in `<math.h>` (don't forget to compile with -lm)
+* You can use the sqrt() function included in <math.h> (don’t forget to compile with -lm)
--   Every time you compare a value in the list to the value you are searching, you have to print this value (see example)
+* Every time you compare a value in the list to the value you are searching, you have to print this value (see example)

-NOTE: [You can find here](https://alx-intranet.hbtn.io/rltoken/DXrlCzhZtQAc3pUOJth8OQ "You can find here") the functions used in the example.
-You don't need to push them, we will compile your file with our own implementation during the correction.
+NOTE: [You can find here](https://intranet.hbtn.io/rltoken/YSeKQag_C03TTV11mhGqpg) the functions used in the example.
+You don’t need to push them, we will compile your file with our own implementation during the correction.
 ```
 wilfried@0x1E-search_algorithms$ cat 105-main.c
 #include <stdio.h>
 #include <stdlib.h>
 #include "search_algos.h"